mkao006/r_style_fao/README.md

 Documentation is a daunting yet necessary task, thankfully there are simple documentation system in R using the `roxygen2`.

-A simple use of the roxygen declaration can be found in the script where the script starts with declaration describing the function and the parameters of the function.
+A simple use of the roxygen declaration can be found in the `helloWorld.R` under the `functions` folder.
+The script starts with the declaration describing the function and the parameters of the function.

 [Roxygen: Simple documentation for R](https://github.com/yihui/roxygen2)